-Use tags to quickly categorise your notes so you can easily find them later.
-Just add one or more tags – such as #work or #shopping – anywhere in any note.
+Use tags to quickly categorize your notes so you can easily find them later.
+Just add one or more tags — like #work or #shopping — anywhere in any note.
 You can also use tags together with existing folders to search and filter your notes across multiple folders.

 Add a tag to a note

-In iOS 15, iPadOS 15 and later, you can add a tag anywhere in a note, including the title.
+In iOS 15, iPadOS 15, and later, you can add a tag anywhere in a note, including the title.
 To add a tag to a note, type # followed by the tag name or choose a tag from the suggestions menu above the keyboard.
-The text will change colour to show a tag has been added.
-You can also add tags in your drawings with an Apple Pencil on iPad: just sketch # and the tag name within a note.
+The text will change color to show a tag has been added.
+You can also add tags in your drawings with an Apple Pencil on iPad: Just sketch # and the tag name within a note.